Ongoing professional development (OPD)

 - for a significant period of the calendar year

 We make each decision on a case by case basis.

 You must provide evidence to support your reason, such as a doctor's certificate.

 We don't usually give exemptions for:

 - financial difficulties

 - being overseas for a long period

-You must apply for the exemption before December 31 in the year you want to be exempt.
+You must apply for the exemption by 31 December in the year you want to be exempt.

 If we give you an exemption, it is only for that year.
 You must still do your OPD activities next year, or apply for a new exemption.

 You can apply online via the self-service portal.
 Choose 'OPD exemption' and complete the form.